-Authorized But Unissued Preferred (b) Designation of Award.
+(b) Designation of Award.
 Each Award shall be designated in the Award Agreement.
-In the case of an Option, the Option shall be designated as either an Incentive Stock

-We are currently authorized Option or a Non-Qualified Stock Option.
-However, notwithstanding such designation, to issue the extent that the aggregate Fair Market Value of Shares subject to Options designated as Incentive Stock Options which become exercisable for the first time by a total Grantee during any calendar year (under all plans of 5,000,000 shares of preferred stock.
-Our articles of incorporation provide that our board of directors has the right in its discretion to issue preferred stock without approval of our shareholders and to set the series, classes, rights, privileges and preferences of our preferred stock Company or any classes, Parent or series thereof without approval.
-In Subsidiary) exceeds \$100,000, such excess Options, to the event extent of a hostile takeover, the board Shares covered thereby in excess of directors could potentially use the foregoing limitation, shall be treated as Non-Qualified Stock Options.
-For this preferred stock purpose, Incentive Stock Options shall be taken into account in the order in which they were granted, and the Fair Market Value of the Shares shall be determined as of the date the Option with respect to preserve control, such Shares is granted.
+In the case of an Option, the Option shall be designated as either an Incentive Stock Option or a Non-Qualified Stock Option.
+However, notwithstanding such designation, to the extent that the aggregate Fair Market Value of Shares subject to Options designated as Incentive Stock Options which become exercisable for the first time by a Grantee during any calendar year (under all plans of the Company or any Parent or Subsidiary) exceeds \$100,000, such excess Options, to the extent of the Shares covered thereby in excess of the foregoing limitation, shall be treated as Non-Qualified Stock Options.
+For this purpose, Incentive Stock Options shall be taken into account in the order in which they were granted, and the Fair Market Value of the Shares shall be determined as of the date the Option with respect to such Shares is granted.

-Filling Vacancies (c) Conditions of Award.
-Subject to the terms of the Plan, the Administrator shall determine the provisions, terms, and Increases in Director

-Any vacancies on our board occurring by reason conditions of death, resignation each Award including, but not limited to, the Award vesting schedule, repurchase provisions, rights of first refusal, forfeiture provisions, form of payment (cash, Shares, or otherwise, or if other consideration) upon settlement of the number Award, payment contingencies, and satisfaction of our directors is increased, the directors then in office shall continue to act and such vacancies or newly created directorships shall be filled by a vote of such then directors, though less than a quorum, in any way approved performance criteria.
-The performance criteria established by the meeting.
-Any directorship Administrator may be based on any one of, or combination of, increase in share price, earnings per share, total stockholder return, return on equity, return on assets, return on investment, net operating income, cash flow, revenue, economic value added, personal management objectives, or other measure of performance selected by the Administrator.
+(c) Conditions of Award.
+Subject to the terms of the Plan, the Administrator shall determine the provisions, terms, and conditions of each Award including, but not limited to, the Award vesting schedule, repurchase provisions, rights of first refusal, forfeiture provisions, form of payment (cash, Shares, or other consideration) upon settlement of the Award, payment contingencies, and satisfaction of any performance criteria.
+The performance criteria established by the Administrator may be based on any one of, or combination of, increase in share price, earnings per share, total stockholder return, return on equity, return on assets, return on investment, net operating income, cash flow, revenue, economic value added, personal management objectives, or other measure of performance selected by the Administrator.
 Partial achievement of the specified criteria may result in a partial payment or vesting as specified in the Award Agreement.

 (d) Acquisitions and Other Transactions.
-The Administrator may issue Awards under the Plan in settlement, assumption or substitution for, outstanding awards or obligations to be filled grant future awards in connection with the Company or a Related Entity acquiring another entity, an interest in another entity or an additional interest in a Related Entity whether by reason merger, stock purchase, asset purchase or other form of removal transaction.
+The Administrator may issue Awards under the Plan in settlement, assumption or substitution for, outstanding awards or obligations to grant future awards in connection with the Company or a Related Entity acquiring another entity, an interest in another entity or an additional interest in a Related Entity whether by merger, stock purchase, asset purchase or other form of transaction.

 (e) Deferral of Award Payment.
-The Administrator may establish one or more directors by programs under the shareholders Plan to permit selected Grantees the opportunity to elect to defer receipt of consideration upon exercise of an Award, satisfaction of performance criteria, or other event that absent the election would entitle the Grantee to payment or receipt of Shares or other consideration under an Award.
-The Administrator may be filled by establish the election by procedures, the shareholders at timing of such elections, the meeting at which mechanisms for payments of, and accrual of interest or other earnings, if any, on amounts, Shares or other consideration so deferred, and such other terms, conditions, rules and procedures that the director or directors are removed.
-Administrator deems advisable for the administration of any such deferral program.
+The Administrator may establish one or more programs under the Plan to permit selected Grantees the opportunity to elect to defer receipt of consideration upon exercise of an Award, satisfaction of performance criteria, or other event that absent the election would entitle the Grantee to payment or receipt of Shares or other consideration under an Award.
+The Administrator may establish the election procedures, the timing of such elections, the mechanisms for payments of, and accrual of interest or other earnings, if any, on amounts, Shares or other consideration so deferred, and such other terms, conditions, rules and procedures that the Administrator deems advisable for the administration of any such deferral program.